Sheila Tank Replacement Project

 The District has completed CEQA documentation for this project.
 CEQA documentation is available to view at the link below.

-The District has developed renderings of the proposed site, including views from several vantage points:
+Renderings of the proposed site, including views from several vantage points can be viewed below:

 The North Coast County Water District (NCCWD) Sheila Tank has reached the end of its useful life and currently is out of service.
 The original Sheila Tank, constructed in 1955 of redwood, has a volume of about 100,000 gallons.
 Preliminary studies have identified that additional storage at this site is important to provide the area served by the Sheila Tank with adequate emergency fire protection.
 The Sheila Tank Replacement Project includes construction of a new prestressed concrete replacement tank at the same site with a volume of 600,000 gallons.
 The tank will be buried partially to minimize the visual impact.
 The project also includes improvements to the Sheila Tank site to facilitate maintenance and new connection pipelines at the end of Alvarado Ct.